Update: This article was last updated on 24th February 2025 to reflect the accuracy and up-to-date information on the page.

 Wrapping Up!!

-Moonpreneur is dedicated to helping children achieve an optimum level of knowledge in various STEM-related subjects, and to make this resolve stronger, we have launched MoonMath as one of our programs where a child learns concepts of Vedic Maths, Advanced Mathematics, and Mental Math.
+Also, Moonpreneur is dedicated to making children well-versed in every possible concept of STEM-related subjects, and in this avid commitment, we have started the program MoonMath, where a child learns the concepts of Vedic Maths, Advanced Mathematics, and Mental Math.

 What is the main principle behind Vedic Mathematics?